exercism/csharp/exercises/concept/logs-logs-logs/.meta/design.md

 ## Concepts

 - `enums`: know of the existence of the `enum` keyword; know how to define enum members; know how to assign values to enum members; know how to get an enum's numeric value; know how to convert an `enum` to a `string`.
-- `pattern-matching-constants`: know how to use the `switch` statement to do constant pattern matching.

 ## Prerequisites